Loans for Graduate and Professional Students

 About the Graduate PLUS Loan

 The Deficit Reduction Act of 2005 modified the PLUS program (formerly a federal loan for parents of undergraduates) to allow graduate/professional students to borrow PLUS funds, or Graduate PLUS.
 Graduate PLUS loans have a repayment period of 10 years and you must be enrolled at least half-time (five credits) to receive the loan.
-Finally, the GradPLUS is a credit history-based loan, so the Financial Aid Office encourages you to pull your free credit report online before you apply.
+Finally, the GradPLUS is a credit-based loan, so the Financial Aid Office encourages you to pull your free credit report online before you apply.
 Reviewing your credit report, and resolving any discrepancies, can help you avoid processing and approval delays.

 Several key points should be made regarding the Graduate PLUS program: